 |Club 3 – Pool B||v||Club 2 – Pool A|

 |Club 3 – Pool A||v||Club 2 – Pool B|

 |Club 4 – Pool A||v||Club 1 – Pool B|

 I don’t think EPCR have covered themselves in glory with announcing and promoting the new format, some of the graphics haven’t made sense while the press release was convoluted.
-On paper, I like the format as it removes the possibility of player domestic fixtures in the pool stage however I’m still on the fence with the two legged quarter finals.
+On paper, I like that the format removes the possibility of playing domestic fixtures in the pool stage however I’m still on the fence with the two legged quarter finals.